Fahani/webrobocomp.github.io/page10.md

 <span class="post-date">12 Jun 2015</span>

 **About Me** : Hello!
-My name is Mercedes Paoletti ¡vila, and I would like to introduce me a little in this first post.
-Iím graduate in engineering from the University of Extremadura, and currently I study the Master in computer engineering and ICT management in the same University.
+My name is Mercedes Paoletti √Åvila, and I would like to introduce me a little in this first post.
+I‚Äôm graduate in engineering from the University of Extremadura, and currently I study the Master in computer engineering and ICT management in the same University.
 Over the past two years I have been working in the Robotics Laboratory of the UEx, Robolab.
-There I developed my end grade work, ìinverse kinematics in social robotsî, using the robotic framework implemented by the laboratory, Robocomp, and now Iím doing my Masterís Thesis, that is about robots planners and is part of the project of LJ Manso, AGM.
+There I developed my end grade work, ‚Äúinverse kinematics in social robots‚Äù, using the robotic framework implemented by the laboratory, Robocomp, and now I‚Äôm doing my Master‚Äôs Thesis, that is about robots planners and is part of the project of LJ Manso, AGM.

 And just following this course of action, this project combines the two concepts (planning and inverse kinematics) for recognizing and manipulating objects, using the framework Robocomp.

 ##Symbolic planning techniques for recognizing objects domestic

 The main object of this project is the application of symbolic techniques to build efficient pipelines in order to improve computer vision techniques, recognition and interpretation of domestic objects, to be finally executed on a domestic robot, so that the robot is able to move around a house and identify and interact with any objects located inside.
-The goal is that given a high-level task (eg. ìgrab a mugî), we can use symbolic planning techniques to build a pipeline of visual processing.
+The goal is that given a high-level task (eg. ‚Äúgrab a mug‚Äù), we can use symbolic planning techniques to build a pipeline of visual processing.

 In order to reach this goal, we need some previous concepts: